Life's most persistent and urgent question is, what are you doing for others? - Dr. Martin Luther King, Jr.

 All Alvernia students must perform 40 hours of community service before being certified for graduation.
 Students are strongly encouraged to try to complete their requirements before the end of their sophomore year, and then to exceed them.
 Transfer students community service hours are based on remaining Alvernia credits required; transfer students should consult with the Registrar or the Holleran Center for Community Engagement for their requirements.

 - Students must work with an approved non‐profit organization.

 - Direct service to people who are most vulnerable is consistent with Alvernia’s Franciscan mission and encouraged.
 Alvernia recognizes the importance of supporting all non‐profit organizations in their efforts to fulfill their missions.

-- Community service that is not performed with an approved Community Partner or is not on the Service Opportunities list must be pre‐approved by the Holleran Center for Community Engagement.
+- Community service that is not performed with an approved Community Partner or is not on the Weekly Service Opportunities List must be pre‐approved by the Holleran Center for Community Engagement.
 The official list of Community Partners is compiled and maintained by the Holleran Center for Community Engagement, and is available on this page.

 - Community service can be done with approved community partners or with pre-approved non-profit organizations in a student's home community.

 - Students may not perform their community service under direct supervision of a relative or close family friend.

 - Pre-approval of community service and questions may be directed to the Holleran Center for Community Engagement at 610-790-1925 or firstname.lastname@example.org.